seanlikesred/flask-sheets-template-2024/docs/RENDER.md

 ## Repo Setup

 Ensure the `gunicorn` package is listed in the "requirements.txt" file and commit and push before moving forward.
+This step has been done already.

-## Google Sheet Setup
+## Google Sheet Setup, Revisited

 You may want to create a separate copy of the Google Sheet database to use in production.
 If you do, specify the production document's identifier as the `GOOGLE_SHEETS_DOCUMENT_ID` environment variable when configuring the server (see below).
 This will allow you to keep user data separate from development and test data.